orzarchi/node-microioc/README.md

 ```

+* Register a class as a singleton, ensuring that every time it is resolved by the container, the same instance is returned.
-* Bindings can be chained with non-singleton bindings.
+* Bindings can be chained with non-singleton bindings while creating the container.
 * **NOTE**: Registering a class as a singleton under multiple ids works, and you can resolve the same instance using
 any of the ids.
 This allows you to treat the same singleton in multiple ways (i.e. name it differently in different constructors).